JRCSTU/CO2MPAS-TA/doc/glossary.rst

         := output Report + dice decision + Hash #2

     timestamp server
+        The `timestamp mail server` and the `WebStamper` services that append a cryptographic signature on an "incoming" `dice report`, certifying thus its existence in that specific time.

+    timestamp mail server
         The email service that appends a cryptographic signature on all its incoming e-mails, certifying thus the existence in time of those emails.
 The trust on its certifications stems from the list of signatures published daily in its site.

+    WebStamper
+        The user-friendly web-application that uses a simple HTTP-form to time-stamp the pasted `dice-report` and send out the `stamp` to specified recipients.

 Generic terms